shanecharles/intro-property-based-testing/slides/index.md

 ### Make Some Assumptions

-What do you think is true about the code or service?
+What do you think is true about the code or process?

 ---